Srinjay16/Texas-Instruments-BYTE-Program/README.md

 #Texas-Instruments-BYTE-Program

 This repository contains all documents and materials related to the BYTE Program organized by Texas Instruments.
+I’m proud to share that I successfully completed the program and received the official BYTE certification.

 📁 Contents:

 The initial folders contain solutions to the weekly simulation assignments given during the program.
 All simulations were performed using the open-source QUCS (Quite Universal Circuit Simulator) software.

-The final file contains our team's complete solution to the final project, based on a problem statement assigned by Texas Instruments.
+The first pdf file contains our team's complete solution to the final project, based on a problem statement assigned by Texas Instruments.

 🧠 Problem Statement: